-To help you along, we’ve put together our top 25 list of kid-friendly blogs.
+To help you along, we’ve put together our list of the Top 25 kid-friendly food blogs.
 Hop on over and check out these delicious, kid-approved recipes that everyone will love.

 The Scoop: Sophia is a mama to three young boys and she created her blog to help families get healthier one step at a time.
 Her recipes are plant-based, gluten-free and sugar-free, and with kid-friendly options like Enchilada Noodles and Vegan Beanball Subs, you’ll have no trouble getting children to eat their veggies.